applegreengrape/ft-streamer/README.md

 ### Streaming Exercise

 This repo is designed to create a small streaming application to learn more about message broker tools like RabbitMq and Apache Kafka.
-Then we can think about how to deploy it to multiple cloud providers (i.e. AWS, GCP, and Azure or just your on-prime datacentres).
+Then we can think about how to deploy it to multiple cloud providers (i.e. AWS, GCP, and Azure or just your on-premise datacentres).

 #### How to use this repo?
 - Start the message broker servers